hewison-chris/agora-cl-docs/website/docs/faq.md

 Agora-cl will soon implement the slashing protection [standard format](https://eips.ethereum.org/EIPS/eip-3076), meaning that you can export your slashing protection history and import it easily into another machine running any Ethereum consensus client, not just Agora-cl!
 In the meantime, however, migrating machines can be a little tricky and we prepared the following set of tips to help keep you safe.

 1. Turn off your beacon node and validator on machine 1, make sure it is not running as a system process.
-You can check this using the process monitor tools of your OS, or a command line tool such as top or htop and check for anything containing the name “prysm” “validator” or “beacon”
+You can check this using the process monitor tools of your OS, or a command line tool such as top or htop and check for anything containing the name “agora-cl” “validator” or “beacon”
 2. Note the location of your wallet directory.
 If you used the default when you started Agora-cl, you can view its path at the top of the output of `validator accounts list`, which varies based on your operating system
 3. Take that entire directory and move it over to your next machine
 4. If you modified your validators’ `— datadir`, also migrate that directory to your next machine